rocky/python-uncompyle6/README.rst

 Why this?
 ---------

+Ok, I'll say it: this software is amazing.
+It is a little more than just your normal hacky decompiler.
+Using compiler technology, the programs creates a parse tree of the program from the instructions;
+nodes at the upper levels that look like they come from a Python AST.
+So we can really classify and understand what's going on in sections of instructions.

+So another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just *fragments* of source code and give source-code information around a given bytecode offset.

+I use the tree fragments to deparse fragments of code inside my trepan_ debuggers_.
+For that, bytecode offsets are recorded and associated with fragments of the source code.
+This purpose, although compatible with the original intention, is yet a little bit different.
+See this_ for more information.

+The idea of Python fragment deparsing given an instruction offset can be used in showing stack traces or any program that wants to show a location in more detail than just a line number.
+It can be also used when source-code information does not exist and there is just bytecode

-There were a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
-All of them came basically from the same code base, and almost all of them no were no longer actively maintained.
+There were (and still are) a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
+Almost all of them come basically from the same code base, and (almost?) all of them are no longer actively maintained.
 Only one handled Python 3, and even there, only 3.2 or 3.3 depending on which code is used.
 This code pulls these together and moves forward.

 This project has the most complete support for Python 3.3 and above and the best all-around Python support.